 Did you know that green is the most easily seen color?
 Its calming effect is soothing on the eyes.
 Yet, when it comes to the garden, this attractive color is often one that is overlooked.
 Instead, it’s the multitude of flower color which seems to take center stage.
 This shouldn’t be the case.
 An all green foliage garden can have just as much impact and appeal as any other garden, if not more.
-Foliage actually plays an important role within the garden, providing year-round interest, depth and personality.
+Foliage actually plays an important role in the garden, providing year-round interest, depth and personality.
 Keep reading to learn more about gardening with foliage plants.

 How to Create an All Green Foliage Garden

 Designing a garden with foliage plants is not only easy but when all the elements of foliage are incorporated, it can also be quite impressive.
 So don’t think of all green gardens as dull or unappealing.
 With or without flowers, a foliage garden can be filled with interesting textures, forms, and colors.

 Leaf texture is an important element in the foliage garden.
 This defines contours and creates contrast.
 If foliage plants are limited to only one type of leaf texture, or even a few, the garden could certainly lose its appeal.
 However, when using a wide range of textural characteristics while gardening with foliage plants, this is unlikely to happen.
 Leaf textures include those that are waxy, rough, fuzzy, and smooth.

 For example, some foliage plants, such as lamb’s ear, are covered with tiny hairs, making them soft and velvety to the touch.
 Other plants, like yucca, consist of bristles or thorns, making them hard to handle.
 There are a number of ornamental grasses that can add instant texture to the foliage garden.
 Keep in mind that clump-forming varieties are usually better as these are less invasive and include: